-All Plan investments are participant directed.
+Except for initial funding of the Company stock match, all Plan investments are participant directed.
 Participants may direct the investment of their account balance into various funds and may transfer assets in their accounts between funds on a daily basis.